Workflow: Planning

 Planning as conversation

-Planning is more serial than other phases — the human and agent iterate on a shared decomposition rather than running independent streams.
+It’s more serial than other phases.
+The human and agent iterate on a shared decomposition.
 Where parallelism helps: validating assumptions simultaneously, or having agents draft competing decompositions when the best approach isn’t clear.

 When planning is implicit

 Sometimes planning doesn’t need its own phase.
-The research itself reveals what to do, and the path is clear enough that formalizing a plan adds nothing.
-A bug investigation that surfaces the root cause often produces the fix as a byproduct — stopping to write a plan would be ceremony.
+The research itself reveals what to do and the path is clear enough that a plan adds nothing.
+A bug investigation that surfaces the root cause often produces the fix as a byproduct.

 The signal: if structuring the steps would produce a document that says what everyone already knows, skip it.
 If the work involves coordination across agents, unknown dependencies, or scope that could expand, make the plan explicit.